panteleimonmath/panteleimonmath/README.md

 <img align="right" src="https://user-images.githubusercontent.com/124818321/221349004-e1f2b719-6808-4a67-9315-fbe13a16663d.svg" width="360px"/>

 ### 📝 About me
-i love working with data and using it to create Statistical and Machine Learning models to extract knowledge and useful information.
-I'm always trying to stay up to date with the advances in the field of data science and learning new stuff.
-Last but not least, knowing that team effort is very important, i'm very eager to communicate and work with a team to achieve the best possible results.
+I focus on working with data to create Statistical and Machine Learning models to extract knowledge and useful information.
+I'm always trying to stay up to date with the advances in the field of data science with the perspective of learning new methods of data analysis.
+Last but not least, knowing that team effort is very important, i definitely prioritize communication and team work to achieve the best possible results.

 ---

 ### 👨🏼‍💼 Scientific Methods i use
-* Statistics (Inferential, Predictive and Explanatory Models, Testing of Assumptions etc)
+* Statistics (Inferential, Predictive and Explanatory Models, Hypothesis Testing etc)
-* Machine Learning (Supervised and Unsupervised models, Neural Networks)
+* Machine Learning (Supervised and Unsupervised models, Deep Learning)
-* Data Visualization
+* Data Visualization (Python & R powerful visualization tools)

 ---